-- an aggregate turnover of less than $10 million; and
+- an aggregated turnover of less than $10 million; and

 - are conducting business operations for at least part of the year.

-The rules changed for the 2017-18 income year and onwards, where the lower tax rate was applicable for companies which were base rate entities, instead of small business entity.
+The rules changed for the 2017-18 income year and onwards, where the lower tax rate was applicable for companies that were base rate entities, instead of small business entities.

 Not-for-profit companies have a graduated tax rate.
 There is no tax on the first $416 of the taxable income.
 For taxable income between $417 up to $832, the tax rate is 55%.
 For incomes of $833 and above, the tax rate is 27.5%.
 The tax rate is only allowed for base rate entities from the 2017-18 income year; and for small business entities for the 2016-17 income year.

-The Australian tax structure has been simplified and continues to include improvements on its tax collection.
+The Australian tax structure has been simplified and continues to include improvements in its tax collection.
 With the base rate entity, small companies and not-for-profits have a lower tax rate.
-The tax rate will also decrease for the coming years.
-Having a flat rate not only simplifies the computation of the taxes due, but also helps small companies and not-for-profit to make have a sizable income.
+The tax rate will also decrease in the coming years.
+Having a flat rate not only simplifies the computation of the taxes due but also helps small companies and not-for-profit to make have a sizable income.

 An Australian Business Process Offshoring (BPO) organisation focused on supporting small to medium businesses, Staff Domain, Inc. is committed to helping its partners overseas achieve cost savings and rapid growth through end-to-end offshore recruitment and operational management.

 Based in Pasig City, Metro Manila, Philippines, Staff Domain outsource teams feature the best talent who take pride in the work and the professional choices they make.
 The company’s State of the Art Facility exceeds the expectations of working professionals and ensures productivity- a space where smart professionals and businesses can grow together.

 Considering offshoring for your business?
 Visit Staff Domain to get learn more and get started.